 Analysis by The Sydney Morning Herald and The Age estimates that around 120,000 people will have been added to public hospital waiting lists during the shutdown period, including about 36,000 in Victoria (a 71% increase) and about 32,400 in NSW (a 36% increase).

-However, by using flexible healthcare solutions, such as mobile and modular operating theatres, hospitals would be able to keep elective surgery activity at 100% and prevent waiting lists from growing, while maintaining crucial Covid-19 capacity within the hospital building.
+However, by using flexible healthcare solutions, such as mobile and modular operating rooms, hospitals would be able to keep elective surgery activity at 100% and prevent waiting lists from growing, while maintaining crucial Covid-19 capacity within the hospital building.

-A temporary operating theatre can be situated in the car park or other suitable area adjacent to the hospital and can be made operational very quickly in response to an urgent need, such as a localised outbreak of Covid-19, putting pressure on local healthcare resources.
+A temporary operating room can be situated in the car park or other suitable area adjacent to the hospital and can be made operational very quickly in response to an urgent need, such as a localised outbreak of Covid-19, putting pressure on local healthcare resources.